The fancy leaf begonia known as the REX likes warm, humid conditions in filtered sunlight.

 They may be set on a tray of moist sand or gravel.

-If you have a table in a dark corner that could have a fluorescent light unit placed over it, is an ideal place should for your rex begonias.
+If you have a table in a dark corner you could have a fluorescent light unit placed over it, is an ideal place should for your rex begonias.

 Rexes can also be grown in pots using the double pot method.